-- Avoid Choosing Sides – Whether an employee leaves involuntarily or voluntarily, they can still maintain friendships within the company.
+- Avoid Choosing Sides – Whether an employee leaves involuntarily or voluntarily, employee resignations don’t dissolve friendships within the company.
 Take the high road and don’t make employees choose between their jobs and the company and a former co-worker.
-Employees need to be treated as adults and held accountable for maintaining a professional behavior.
+Employees need to be treated as adults and held accountable for maintaining professional behavior.

 - Follow-Up – If an employee doesn’t show up or call, try reaching out.
 While you can interpret this as a resignation, they could have also been involved in an accident or had an emergency arise.

 - Well Wishing – If an employee resigns, always wish them well.
 Even if the employee had a terrible work ethic and was not a good fit for the company, it’s still best to exercise dignity and respect in these situations.